RO2:GOTW historical notes

 First public announcement

-Tokyo Game Show playable promotion
+Tokyo Game Show promotion

 First Korean closed beta